Highlight, K-Pop Boy Band Formerly B2ST, To Make Debut With ‘Can You Feel It?’

 2009 is considered by many to be the best year for modern Korean music which is often generalized altogether as K-pop.
 There are many events that year that contribute to it being the best year, and one of them was the debut of Beast.
 Also known as B2ST, Beast was the premier K-pop boy band debuting under Cube Entertainment which at the time was considered brand new.
-Beast along with their “female counterpart” girl group 4Minute made such an impact, many fans at the time thought “United Cube” would become a top contender alongside the “Big Three,” SM Entertainment, YG Entertainment, and JYP Entertainment.
+Beast, along with their “female counterpart” girl group 4Minute, made such an impact that many fans at the time thought “United Cube” would become a top contender alongside the “Big Three,” SM Entertainment, YG Entertainment, and JYP Entertainment.

 Since then, Beast has become one of the most popular boy bands in K-pop.
 Starting with their debut extended play (EP) or mini-album titled Beast is B2ST, they truly made their breakout with Mastermind featuring title track song “Breath.”
 They followed up with numerous other EPs or mini-albums and even released three full-length studio albums including the popular Fact and Fiction.

-However in 2016, The contract Beast had with Cube Entertainment would expire and unfortunately for the entertainment agency and label, the boy band would choose not to renew their contracts instead opting to create their own independent label, Around Us Entertainment.
+However, in 2016, the contract Beast had with Cube Entertainment would expire, and unfortunately for the entertainment agency and label, the boy band would choose not to renew their contracts, instead opting to create their own independent label, Around Us Entertainment.

 News of Highlight first came about late last month after the K-pop community wondered if Beast and Cube Entertainment would have issues on the copyright of the K-pop boy band’s name.
 According to Soompi, the five remaining members of Beast — Doojoon, Junhyung, Yoseob, Gikwang, and Dongwoon — would be promoting themselves as Highlight which happens to be the name of their last full-length studio album featuring the title track song “Ribbon.”